Employing observability rank conditions for taking into account experimental information a priori: Introduction

 \section{Introduction}

-The concept of structural identifiability was introduced by \cite{bellman1970structural}, who used the word ``structure'' to refer to the equations of a dynamic model.
+Identifiability is a broad concept related to mathematical modelling that is used in several contexts, from statistics to econometrics to dynamical systems.
+It refers to the possibility of inferring the parameters of a model by observing its output.
+In the area of system identification it is common to use the term \textit{structural identifiability}.
+This concept was introduced by \cite{bellman1970structural}, who used the word ``structure'' to refer to the equations of a dynamic model.
 This property determines whether it is possible ``to get insight into the internal structure of a system from input-output measurements''.
 When analysing structural identifiability, one imposes no restrictions on the quality and quantity of data that can be obtained from the experiments.
 Thus, if a certain state variable, or function, is defined as a model output, the implicit assumption is that it can be sampled at an arbitrarily high rate and with absolute precision.
 Since this is an ideal scenario, another concept -- practical identifiability -- is needed to account for the additional uncertainties caused by the limitations of real-world data, which are noisy and scarce to a varying degree \citep{lam2022practical}.
 Structural identifiability analyses provide a binary answer: a model is either structurally identifiable or unidentifiable.
 In contrast, practical identifiability analyses yield a numerical answer, typically in the form of a confidence interval in a parameter value.
 Overviews of practical and structural identifiability have been written by \cite{miao2011identifiability} and more recently by \cite{wieland2021structural}.

 In this paper we equate ``structural'' with \textit{a priori}, and ``practical'' with \textit{a posteriori}.
 We note that other definitions, or distinctions between ``structural'' and ``practical'' approaches, can be found in the literature \citep{anstett2020priori}.
 Here we will not discuss in depth the subtleties related with these definitions, since they are not important for the purposes of the present work.
 Instead, we only need to clarify that the present investigation concerns the use of symbolic computation methods -- and specifically those based on a differential geometry approach -- to refine the identifiability results that can be obtained from the model equations only, by exploiting additional information about experimental constraints (without having to produce any experimental or synthetic data).